OpaceDigitalAgency/star-trek/PROGRESS.md

 [2025-04-21 10:57] Fixed state management by properly exporting initialState with staticCharacters and ensuring all necessary data (characters, totalCharacters, totalPages, pageSize) is available during prerendering.
 [2025-04-21 11:00] Simplified initial payload handling by using the initialState object directly in the client-side script tag, ensuring consistent data structure between server and client.
 [2025-04-21 11:08] Fixed code duplication by removing duplicate initialState export, ensuring a single source of truth for the initial state data structure.

+## 2025-04-21

+- **Completed Hybrid Character Data Delivery Implementation**
+  - **Issue:** Character detail pages needed a reliable way to fetch and display character data with images, even for characters not processed at build time.
+  - **Solution:**
+    1. ✅ Created `character-enrichment.cjs` Netlify function that:
+       - Accepts a character UID or name parameter
+       - Fetches character data from local cache or STAPI
+       - Enriches it with Memory Alpha image data
+       - Implements caching for performance
+       - Returns the complete character object
+    2. ✅ Implemented robust caching for enriched character data:
+       - Used file-based caching in /tmp for persistence
+       - Added in-memory caching for faster responses
+       - Implemented cache invalidation strategies
+    3. ✅ Updated `character-detail.cjs` to use the enrichment function as fallback:
+       - First checks local cache (characters-local.json)
+       - Falls back to characters.json if local cache is unavailable
+       - Uses character-enrichment function for characters not found locally
+       - Implements multiple fallback strategies for character lookup
+    4. ✅ Optimized Memory Alpha requests with:
+       - Rate limiting (1 request per second)
+       - Retry logic with exponential backoff
+       - Request queueing to prevent overwhelming the API
+       - Error handling with graceful degradation
+  - **Outcome:** All character detail pages now display correctly with proper images, regardless of whether they were processed at build time or not.
+The system efficiently balances performance and completeness within Netlify's constraints.